ToshioCP/Gtk4-tutorial/src/sec9.src.md

 tfe/tfe2.c app_open
 @@@

-The point is how to build the window.
+The aim is to build the widgets of the main application window.

 - 25-27: Creates a GtkApplicationWindow instance and sets the title and default size.
 - 29-30: Creates a GtkBox instance `boxv`.